boriss3D/Service-aggregating-events/README.md

 ## My Events

 A section for the logged-in user, where he/she will see all the events, both those in which he/she participated and owned.
-User can soft events by name and dates, edit, delete events and unsubscribe.
+User can sort events by name and dates, edit, delete events and unsubscribe.

 ## API for other services - event listing